 When you want to purchase a gaming laptop, battery life should not be a problem because you will be using AC power almost all of the time.
 Just in case, aim for 4000mAh and above; anything below is made for regular laptops.
 It is an added advantage if your laptop uses SSD because they consume less power.

 When considering which laptop to buy, cooling is one of the most overlooked features.
 Gaming produces a lot of heat, especially for high-end games.
-You need an efficient cooling system that cools all sides of your laptop.
-Most laptops have cooling fans only on one side of the laptop.
+Therefore, you need an efficient cooling system that cools all sides of your laptop.
+Unfortunately, most laptops have cooling fans only on one side of the laptop.
 The other sides are left to fend for themselves.
 In this case, the motherboard is likely to be damaged on the side without the cooling fan.

 So basically, look for a laptop with more than one fan situated at opposite ends of your laptop.
 One fan should be assigned to cool the CPU and the other to cool the GPU (graphics card fan).